apifortress/Bloodhound/modules/README.md

-# AFtheM
+# Bloodhound
 ## Modules directory

-Copy any AFtheM module and dependency in this directory.
+Copy any Bloodhound module and dependency in this directory.